Media Release

 What's On

-We have a big range of up-cycled screen printed Save Wallum items including dresses, mens shirts and tea towels (please note no Save Wallum t-shirts will be for sale at this market).
+Save Wallum has a big range of Save Wallum t-shirts as well as up-cycled screen printed Save Wallum items including dresses, men's shirts and tea towels.

 Weekly Schedule